Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Proofs of

-This expression holds because $\Ind\{N_{i-1} < k\}Z_i =1 $ is equivalent to candidate $i$ being hired and $v_i$ is the expected value of candidate $i$ given that she received an interview and the algorithm would decide that she is hired:
+This expression holds because $\Ind\{N_{i-1} < k\}Z_i =1 $ is equivalent to applicant $i$ being hired and $v_i$ is the expected value of applicant $i$ given that they were interviewed and the algorithm would decide that they are hired: